Transposable element: Evolution

-Large quantities of TEs within genomes may still present evolutionary advantages, however.
-Interspersed repeats within genomes are created by transposition events accumulating over evolutionary time.
-Because interspersed repeats block gene conversion, they protect novel gene sequences from being overwritten by similar gene sequences and thereby facilitate the development of new genes.
+Selective advantages.
+TEs may affect gene regulatory networks and thus have evolutionary advantages.
+Interspersed repeats are created by transposition; since they can inhibit gene conversion, they protect novel gene sequences from being overwritten by similar gene sequences and thereby facilitate the development of new genes.
 TEs may also have been co-opted by the vertebrate immune system as a means of producing antibody diversity.
 The V(D)J recombination system operates by a mechanism similar to that of some TEs.
 TEs also serve to generate repeating sequences that can form dsRNA to act as a substrate for the action of ADAR in RNA editing.

 TEs can contain many types of genes, including those conferring antibiotic resistance and the ability to transpose to conjugative plasmids.
 Some TEs also contain integrons, genetic elements that can capture and express genes from other sources.
 These contain integrase, which can integrate gene cassettes.
 There are over 40 antibiotic resistance genes identified on cassettes, as well as virulence genes.

-Transposons do not always excise their elements precisely, sometimes removing the adjacent base pairs; this phenomenon is called exon shuffling.
+Novel genes and exon shuffling.
+Transposons do not always excise their elements precisely, sometimes removing the adjacent base pairs; this can lead to merged exons in a process called exon shuffling.
 Shuffling two unrelated exons can create a novel gene product or, more likely, an intron.

 Some non-autonomous DNA TEs found in plants can capture coding DNA from genes and shuffle them across the genome.
 This process can duplicate genes in the genome (a phenomenon called transduplication), and can contribute to generate novel genes by exon shuffling.